rickyantowm/os212/links.md

 ## Week 06

 * [Concurrency in OS](https://www.javatpoint.com/concurrency-in-operating-system) <br> This website gives a clear explanation of concurrency and its problems.
 Concurrency also have some disadvantages, such as it is necessary to use extra techniques to coordinate several applications

+## Week 07

+* [Difference Between Deadlock and Starvation](https://pediaa.com/what-is-the-difference-between-deadlock-and-starvation/) <br> A really nice website about Deadlock and Starvation and its difference.
+The website gives a table that really help to understand the difference.
+The main difference is when it's occured.

+* [Process Synchronization](https://www.studytonight.com/operating-system/process-synchronization) <br> This website provides a thorough explanation about Synchronization in OS.
+Process Synchronization was introduced to handle problems that arose while multiple process executions.
+Process is categorized into two types (1) Independent Process (2) Cooperative Process

+* [Banker's Algorithm](https://www.geeksforgeeks.org/bankers-algorithm-in-operating-system-2/#:~:text=The%20banker%27s%20algorithm%20is%20a,should%20be%20allowed%20to%20continue) <br> You can learn about Banker's Algorithm in this website, it also provides an example code.
+Algorithm's is used to avoid deadlock.
+Banker’s algorithm is named so because it is used in banking system.